hawklithm/nascraft-webui/README.md

 # NASCraft Web UI

+The repository of the corresponding backend project is [here](https://github.com/hawklithm/nascraft).

 This project is the frontend for the NASCraft Management System, built with React and Ant Design.
 It provides a user-friendly interface for managing file uploads, system initialization, and viewing uploaded files.

 ## Features